plainenglishh/LuauToolkit/README.md

 > This library is work in progress.
 Many features aren't implemented yet and the
 > API structure is subject to change.

-A pure-luau library for working with luau, within luau.
+A library for working with luau, within luau.

-## Luau Version

-Each version of the library is designed to target a specific luau version.
-The currently target version can be found in the [`.luau_version`](./.luau_version) file.

 ## Modules